Wrongful Death Lawyers Richmond VA

 Virginia does not impose limits on the level of compensatory damages that may be awarded in a wrongful death lawsuit.
 The jury in a wrongful death action will be instructed to award damages as may seem fair and just, and its verdict shall include, but may not be limited to, damages for the following:

-1. Sorrow, mental anguish and loss of society, companionship, comfort, guidance and advice of the decedent;
+1. Sorrow, mental anguish, loss of society, companionship, comfort, guidance, and advice of the decedent;

 4. Funeral expenses; and

-5. Punitive damages may be recoverable if the defendant’s actions rise to the level of willful or wanton conduct, or such recklessness as evinces a conscious disregard for the safety of others.
+5. Punitive damages may be recoverable if the defendant’s actions rise to the level of willful or wanton conduct or if such recklessness evinces a conscious disregard for the safety of others.
 (Virginia Code 8.01-52)

 tab

-Who are the beneficiaries in a Richmond wrongful death claim?
+Who are the beneficiaries of a Richmond wrongful death claim?

 The damages awarded pursuant to § 8.01-53 shall be distributed to:

-• if the decedent has left both surviving spouse and parent or parents, but no child or grandchild, the award shall be distributed to the surviving spouse and such parent or parents, or
+• If the decedent has left both a surviving spouse and parent or parents but no child or grandchild, the award shall be distributed to the surviving spouse and such parent or parents or

 The above list of potential statutory beneficiaries reflects the specific order under Virginia law concerning who is entitled to the distribution of funds awarded in a wrongful death action.
-If a loved one does not fall under the definition of beneficiary in § 8.01-53, then he or she is not entitled to a recovery under Virginia’s wrongful death statutes
+If a loved one does not fall under the definition of beneficiary in § 8.01-53, then they are not entitled to a recovery under Virginia’s wrongful death statutes.

 tab